-The summer heat keeps hanging on here in WV, making it hard to think of serving our usual fall inspired meals.
+The summer heat has arrived here in WV, making it hard to think of serving big meals that require heating up the kitchen.
 Check out some of my easy meals served on a board and see how creative you can be.

 There are so many beautiful food board ideas right now, all over Instagram and Pinterest.
 I have been doing this for years, but basically called them party platters or serving trays.
 It seems so fun to call these food boards!

 CHEF SALAD BOARD

 We were having salads for lunch after church one day, so this board was created.
 I had some leftover filet mignon, a thick piece of ham and turkey, and these veggies in the refrigerator.
 For the toppings, I set out some garbonzo beans, cheeses, some nuts and cranberries, and 2 hard boiled eggs.
 Add your favorite salad dressings.

 CHICKEN AND STEAK WRAP

 This is probably our favorite board from my creations.
 My husband loves wraps and this was delicious.
 I grilled a filet mignon and some chicken tenderloins as the proteins.
 This board had green leaf lettuce, tomatoes, thinly sliced onions, cheeses,mayonnaise, and hot pepper butter.
 I served fresh corn on the cob, veggies and dip, fresh fruit and dip, and little ham- cream cheese pinwheels to complete the meal.

 This hamburger and hot dog board was perfect for Memorial Day for just the 2 of us.
 I prepared a smaller amount of baked beans, potato salad, deviled eggs, and cole slaw as the sides.
 Add your favorite toppings in small dishes and on the board, for a colorful, fun meal.